vcchavez/ohana-sms/README.md

 ### Features We'd Like to Add
 Besides providing a quantitative rating, we'd like users to be able to provide qualitative feedback about their experience.
-After giving a numerical rating, we'd like to prompt the user for any additional comments about they're experience.
+After giving a numerical rating, we'd like to prompt the user for any additional comments about their experience.
 All feedback is always anonymous, since we're not storing the user's data.

 Furthermore, what's the point of feedback if it never reaches the correct people?
-We'd like to add a script that biweekly or monthly gathers all the new comments for all locations, and then emails the respective location a compilation of comments and ratings.
+We'd like to add a script that biweekly or monthly gathers all the new comments for all locations, and then emails the respective location a compilation of comments and ratings they've received.

 ### An Aside
 Neither of the collaborators knew Rails coming into this project so this was both quite